ultimate271/notes/sanderson/mistbornTFE02.06.md

 Ham nodded, and Yeden quieted.
 Kelsier turned, writing Ham: Training and
 Breeze: Recruitment beneath Troops on the board.

+#### Kelsier reveals that he has a weapons guy, a nobleman named Lord Renoux
 “I’m interested in your plan to get weapons,” Breeze said.
 “How, exactly, do you intend to arm ten thousand men without making the Lord Ruler suspicious?
 He keeps a very careful eye on the armament flows.”